Reviews You Can Rely On

 Credit: Mary Witlacil

-Another product that is notable for its value is the Black Diamond Pursuit.
-This pole isn't the cheapest on the market, but it performs nearly as well as the best poles out there, and it costs a lot less.
+Another pole notable for its value is the Black Diamond Pursuit.
+It's not the cheapest on the market, but it performs nearly as well as the best poles out there, and it costs a lot less.
 It still can't beat the value of the Trek-Z 2.0, but if you want a high-performance pole that will feel like a best-in-class product without the high price tag, the Pursuit offers a good value.

 trekking poles - the black diamond pursuit offers good value in a top-of-the-line...